tyrcho/pandoc_resume/resume.md

 layout: default
 published: true
 ---
----
-title: resume of Michel Daviot
----

 Michel Daviot
 ============

 ----

->  Software architect, agile coach, trainer, scala enthusiast.\
+>  Software architect, agile coach, trainer, scala enthusiast.
+>
 >  Not actively looking for a new job.

 ----